SeisComP/common/apps/gui/descriptions/global_gui.rst

    color = red | RRGGBBAA | "rgb(red,green,blue)" | "rgba(red,green,blue,alpha)"

-Colors are specified either by :term:`color keyword names`, in a hexadecimal notation or in a rgb(a) notation.
+Colors are specified either by :term:`color keyword names <color keyword name>`, in a hexadecimal notation or in a rgb(a) notation.
 When using the rgb(a) notation it should be quoted.
 Otherwise the configuration parser would tokenize the value into 3 or 4 strings due to the comma.